FLOWN ITEMS

 This is an example of the very limited edition medal for the Buran's maiden flight.
 The medal commemorates the first and only orbital flight of the Soviet Space Shuttle Buran and minted entirely from materials that were used to construct Buran.
 Only 1000 of these limited edition medals were produced by 'Space-Earth' in Gorky Park, Moscow 1988.

 This is a 30th Anniversary "Gagarin First Man in Space", thick aluminum medal.
-Mintage was limited to just 160,000 and it was made from metals flown on board from a Soyuz TM space craft.
+Mintage of the aluminum version was 160,000 with 35,000 silvers made.
+They were made from metals flown on board from a Soyuz TM space craft.
 Issued on 12-April-1991 Baikonur Cosmodrome, this example comes in its original Fleetwood presentation card.
-Curriously a second example also has a COA, but it states the metal used, came from the Vostok 1 space craft.
-A further example includes a silver proof 3 rubal Gagarin coin in a presentation box.
+Curiously a second example also has a COA, but it states the metal used, came from the Vostok 1 space craft.
+Also pictured is the silver proof 3 rubal Gagarin coin in a presentation box.

 This large heave bronze made in the traditional Soviet style was designed by A.Baklanov of the Leningrad Mint for the Federation of Cosmonautics in 1992 and features metal flown on board the 'Zvezda Kolumba' (Columbus Star) space craft which flew from the Plesetzk Cosmodrome to Seattle on 15-November-1992.
 The satellite carried a descent module containing greetings to the American people on the 500th anniversary of Columbus's landing.